All ideas tagged "water damage"

 vanilla

-The water walking property protects inventory from water and protects against drowning attacks.
+The water walking property should protect inventory from water and protect against drowning attacks.